xmtp/example-chat-react/README.md

 ### Chat Conversations

 The application uses the `xmtp-js` [Conversations](https://github.com/xmtp/xmtp-js#conversations) abstraction to list the available conversations for a connected wallet and to listen for or create new conversations.
 For each conversation, the application gets existing messages and listens for or creates new messages.
-Conversations and messages are kept in a lightweight store and made available through **XmtpContext** alongside the client and its methods.
+Conversations and messages are kept in a lightweight store and made available through **XmtpProvider**.

 ### Considerations